Kim Jong Un urges North Koreans to keep up virus fight

 In May, South Korea’s spy agency told lawmakers that panic buying had taken place in Pyongyang amid skyrocketing prices of imported food such as sugar and seasonings, before authorities clamped down on those cornering the market.

 North Korea monitoring groups in Seoul recently said the price of rice and key commodities and foreign exchange rates in markets in Pyongyang remain stable.
-Ahn Kyung-su, head of the Seoul-based private Research Center of DPRK Health and Welfare, said there could be Chinese aid shipments and unofficial bilateral trade taking place that isn’t reflected in official trade figures.
+Ahn Kyung-su, head of the Seoul-based private dprkhealth.org institute, which focuses on health issues in the North, said there could be Chinese aid shipments and unofficial bilateral trade taking place that isn’t reflected in official trade figures.